 One of the most important things you can do after an accident is to contact an attorney to assist with your case.
 An attorney will work with you to assess the facts of your case, determine which party is at fault, gather supporting evidence, consider any settlement offers, communicate with the defendant and their insurance company, and file all court documents.

-Contact the Bronx Truck Accident Lawyers at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman Today
+Team Up With the Bronx Truck Accident Lawyers at Dolman Law Group Today

-The team at Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman has successfully argued complex catastrophic injury cases in and out of the courtroom.
+The team at Dolman Law Group has successfully argued complex catastrophic injury cases in and out of the courtroom.
 Our award-winning trial attorneys are dedicated advocates on behalf of our injured clients.
+If you or a loved one was injured in a truck accident in or around the Bronx, contact our firm for a free consultation.

 Bronx, NY 10461